Skip to main content

 At a high-level, the tokenization process is comprised of the following steps:

-1. The consumer enters their payment card information into the merchant system.
+1. The consumer enters their payment information into the your system.

-2. The merchant tokenizes the credentials using the Tokenization API.
+2. You tokenize the credentials using the Tokenization API and get the token.

-3. The merchant requests a cryptogram for the token.
+3. You request a cryptogram for the token.

-4. The token is used by the client to process a payment.
+4. The token is then used by the consumer to process the payment.

 Network tokenization process flow